romainl/Apprentice/README.md

 | X11/Gnome   | Terminator        | `xterm`        | `xterm-256color`        |
 | X11/KDE     | Konsole (KDE)     | `xterm`        | `xterm-256color`        |

-Please refer to your terminal emulator’s manual for how to do it.
+Please refer to your terminal emulator’s manual for how to set it up properly.

 ### Terminal multiplexers